Rauvolfia tetraphylla

 Rauvolfia tetraphylla fruits are called devil-peppers and hold an important position in the Indian traditional system of medicine.
-The plant has various significances and it is widely used by South Indian tribes.
+The plant has various significance and it is widely used by South Indian tribes.

 Asima Chatterjee initiated chemical investigation of alkaloids in Rauvolfia tetraphylla then known as Rauwolfia canescens.
 Indole alkaloids including serpentine, reserpine, serpentinine, and other Rauwolfia alkaloids were identified in phytochemical study.